[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 Promescent organic aloe-based lube

-Texture-wise, the aloe lube is about the same thickness and runnyness as the water-based.
+Texture-wise, the aloe lube is about the same thickness and consistency as the water-based.
 However, I found that it absorbed into my skin more slowly, meaning that it lasted longer.
 This makes it perfect for lube-heavy activities such as anal play!

 It’s got a lovely, slippery feel that is the closest of the three to natural lubrication.
 It left my skin feeling soft and non-sticky, and did not stain my sheets.